dstroud/dreamsequence_dev/README.md

 - Voice: Where the output of the harmonizer is sent for playback.
 Default options include Crow and MIDI ports, but additional synths and devices are supported by installing [NB voice mods](https://llllllll.co/t/n-b-et-al-v0-1/60374).

+- Channel: This menu item only appears when a MIDI port is selected as a voice (or when K1 is held).

 - Notes: Five ways of mapping incoming MIDI notes to output notes are available.
 This works just like the Seq but instead of choosing a column on Grid, we use the incoming note value starting from C1.
     - Triad: notes C1-D1 map to notes 1-3 from the active chord interpreted as a triad.
 Notes D#1-F1 play the same notes one octave up, etc..
 	  - 7th: columns C1-D#1 map to notes 1-4 from the active chord interpreted as a 7th chord.
 Columns E1-G1 play the same notes one octave up, etc..